Blockchain indexing firm The Graph enlists Streaming Fast in $60M grant deal

 Indexing the blockchain

-The Graph Foundation believes that the internet will move to the blockchain and it will need its own search service, like a Google for blockchain, which is the transparent and secure digital ledger behind technologies such as cryptocurrencies.
+The Graph Foundation believes that the internet will move to the blockchain and will need its own search service, like a Google for blockchain, which is the transparent and secure digital ledger behind technologies such as cryptocurrencies.
 So it has begun the work of indexing the blockchain and all of the transactions recorded on the ledger.
 That will enable it to create a search engine that people can use to search through the blockchain data, which is a matter of public record.

 “The Graph is really like the Google of blockchains.
 The Graph indexes all of the blockchain data, and serves that data,” Kline said.
 “So it’s how developers access data and serve it to their users, just like how Google set out to index the web back in the day.
 The Graph is doing that only for the blockchain data.
 And we believe that blockchains are the future of the Internet.
 So that will become all of the world’s data.”